simonrose121/phd/_posts/2017-03-10-methodology.md

 This is a bullet pointed summary of the proposed study that has been submitted to the ethics committee for approval, so is subject to change.

-indicates a change made since the school agreed to it.*

-- Pre-test (Friday 5th May)
+- Pre-test (Friday 5th May PM)
 	- Testing sequencing ability using story sequences
 	- Web based software application (for use on computers with a mouse)
 	- 15 questions in 5 minute time limit (3 questions of each type)
 	- 90 participants (groups of 15 or 30 in ICT suite)
+	- Is the IT suite booked up?~
 - Intervention (Monday 8th May - Friday 12th May)
 	- 2 groups, randomly assigned*
 		- 45 LightbotJr